What future is coming into being? How do personal and collective transformation support the pursuit of sustainable development goals?

 How to find your path towards changing the world?

-At the end, we will talk to two people who are devoting their professional and personal lives to systemic change.
-Maria Joutsenvirta, who holds a doctoral degree in Business Administration from Aalto University and is currently a learning designer specialized in transformative learning processes, and Ricardo Dutra Gonçalves, university lecturer at Aalto University, whose main interest is in developing arts-based pedagogies.
+To end this sub-chapter, we’ll hear from two people who are devoting their professional and personal lives to systemic change.
+Maria Joutsenvirta is a learning designer specialized in transformative learning processes, and Ricardo Dutra Gonçalves is a university lecturer at Aalto whose main interest is in developing arts-based pedagogies.

 What kind of wisdom would they like to share about how to become more radically creative?